History of the Russian Federation: "Shock therapy"

+President Yeltsin celebrating the victory of the August 1991 coup attempt.

 With the dissolution of the Warsaw Pact and COMECON and other treaties that served to bind its satellite states to the Soviet Union, the conversion of the world's largest state-controlled economy into a market-oriented economy would have been extraordinarily difficult regardless of the policies chosen.
 The policies chosen for this transition were (1) liberalization, (2) stabilization and (3) privatization.
 These policies were based on the Washington Consensus of the International Monetary Fund (IMF), World Bank and Treasury Department.

 On 2 January 1992, Yeltsin—acting as his own prime minister—enacted the most comprehensive components of economic reform by decree, thereby circumventing the Supreme Soviet of Russia and Congress of People's Deputies of Russia, which had been elected in March 1990, before the dissolution of the USSR.
 While this spared Yeltsin from the prospects of bargaining and wrangling with Soviet deputies, it also eliminated any meaningful discussion of the right course of action for the country.

 The programs of liberalization and stabilization were designed by Yeltsin's deputy prime minister Yegor Gaidar, a liberal economist inclined toward radical reform, and widely known as an advocate of "shock therapy".
 Shock therapy was originally used in Bolivia by notable economist Jeffery Sachs to combat inflation in the 1980s.
 Having achieved some major successes in Bolivia, shock therapy was then imported to the Polish context following the dissolution of the Soviet Union, and Russia shortly after.